ArwaKassab/ir_search_engine_/README.md

 - *Evaluation*:
    The implemented evaluation metrics are Precision, Recall, MAP, MRR and Precision@10. to run the evaluation just go to evaluation.py file and run it.

--*EXTRA*:
+- *EXTRA*:
    1-Query Suggestions & Correction_suggestion
    2-Crawling